 Common Names Of Chironji

 Chironji is known by different names in different parts of the world.
-Few of the common names include Chirauli nut, Chirauli nut tree, Narrow-leaved buchanania, Cheraunji nut tree, Chironji nut, Cuddapa almond, Broad-leaved bachanania, Cheronjee, Cuddapah almond, Calumpong nut, Buchanan’s Mango, Buchanania lanzan, Charoli Nut, Hamilton’s mombin, Hermit’s tree, Almondette tree, and Calumpang nut tree.
+A few of the common names include Chirauli nut, Chirauli nut tree, Narrow-leaved buchanania, Cheraunji nut tree, Chironji nut, Cuddapa almond, Broad-leaved bachanania, Cheronjee, Cuddapah almond, Calumpong nut, Buchanan’s Mango, Buchanania lanzan, Charoli Nut, Hamilton’s mombin, Hermit’s tree, Almondette tree, and Calumpang nut tree.

 In the Indian sub-continent, it is known as Baruda, Priyala, Piyar, Charu, Achaar, Payala, Peirah, Perna, Payala, Chirka, Pra-savak, Char, Piyal, Chironji, Chiraunji, Charoli, Priyal, Kath bhilawa in Hindi, Chironji, Chirangi, Chowl, Satdhan, Sarop, in Bengali, Muungaappeezh, Mungapera, Moongapezhu, Nuramaram, Nooramaram, Nuramaram, Kalamavu, Mungapper, Priyalam, Munnapel, Padacheru, Mural, Nuruvei in Malayalam, Muolaima, Korka, Morala, Mudaima, Charam, Saraparuppu in Tamil and Saara chettu, Sara, Priyaluvu, Morichettu, Cara, Rajadanamu, Charumamidi, Sarapappu in Telugu.